danidiaz/pianola/README.md

 The **examples** folder contains scripts for interacting with popular Java Swing applications (only **DbVisualizer** at the moment).
 Check out the corresponding README for instructions on how to set up the Pianola agent for these applications.

-Pianola offers some of the functionality of tools like [Marathon](http://marathontesting.com/), altough it doesn't have any recording capabilities.
+Pianola offers some of the functionality of tools like [Marathon](http://marathontesting.com/), although it doesn't have any recording capabilities.
 The scripts must be written by hand.
 Also, unlike Marathon, Pianola doesn't concern itself with launching the AUT, which must be started through other means.

 Rationale
 =========